 Even common birth injuries can cause your child to be permanently disabled.
-When your newborn’s delivery results in Cerebral Palsy Misdiagnosis Lawsuit, a birth injury lawyer from Wolf & Pravato in Fort Lauderdale can help.
+When your newborn’s delivery results in Cerebral Palsy Misdiagnosis Lawsuit, a birth injury lawyer from Wolf & Pravato in Florida can help.

 The birth of your child should be one of the most joyful occasions as a parent, but when complications arise and physicians and medical teams mishandle the situation, the child may be injured.
 What constitutes a birth injury?
 Legally, it is defined as damage sustained during the birthing process.
 Some reports have noted that as many as 3 in every 100 births may result in trauma.